Timothy S. Midura

-Timothy S. Midura, C.P.A., J.D., LL.M., is a member of the firm’s estate planning group and he chairs the estate administration and also the contested estates and family conflicts groups.
+Timothy S. Midura, C.P.A., J.D., LL.M., is a Director in the Firm, and is a member of the firm’s estate planning group.
+He chairs the estate administration and also the contested estates and family conflicts groups.
 Generally, Tim’s practice is oriented to complex estate and trust planning and administration, including disputed and conflicted matters; modifying irrevocable trusts; charitable gift facilitation; and complementary tax, financial matters, and business matters.

 Tim is licensed as an attorney in both Illinois and Florida.
 He is also a registered certified public accountant.

 In addition to his Juris Doctor (JD) and CPA credentials, he also has a master’s degree (LL.M.) in taxation.
 His undergraduate degree double majored in accountancy and finance.

 Prior to entering private law practice, Mr. Midura was a member of the tax department of a “big four” public accounting firm.